Getting Pregnant after 30, 35 or even 40, written by a fertility specialist.

 Male partners, if applicable, should do ejeculation every 2-3 days starting with your cycle day 1.
 We would like to have the freshest sperm sample available for insemination.
 Please do not hold off on regular ejaculation because that increases the number of dead and dying sperm in the sperm sample that will be produced for the insemination.

 Wait!
-What if my cycles are not regular?
+What if my menstrual cycle is not regular?

 For some patients, the cycles are regular and predictable, but long.
 It is possible to have a regular ovulatory cycle with the overall length of 35 days, for example.
 However, there are also women who have irregular ovulatory cycles due to ovarian dysfunction.
 This dysfunction is usually related to improper hormone levels of Estradiol and FSH.